 (c) Contributes to the professional competency of the licensee; and

-Is conducted by individuals who have relevant educational
+(d) Is conducted by individuals who have relevant educational training or experience.

 (a) Identify his or her own continuing education needs;

-Take the initiative in seeking continuing professional education activities to meet these needs; and
+(b) Take the initiative in seeking continuing professional education activities to meet these needs; and

 (c) Seek ways to integrate new knowledge, skills, and attitudes.